DoD-Platform-One/bigbang/README.md

 Some projects may have more than one custom resource (i.e. Elasticsearch has both elasticsearch and kibana) and in these situations you can add another `resourceHealth` line and change the `if` check to verify both.

 &nbsp;

+### Policy Validation

+The following pipelines execute a series of tests against [Kyverno](https://kyverno.io/) policies:
+- bigbang-package
+- sandbox
+- third-party

+The script located at `scripts/policies/kyverno_policy_tests.sh` contains the logic for these tests.

+This is performed as a linting operation prior to any resources being installed onto a Kubernetes cluster.

+Big Bang package helm charts are templated out into raw YAML manifests using `helm template` and `kyverno apply` is used to execute the validation policies against these Kubernetes resources prior to being installed onto a cluster.

+There are two functions in the script that will be executed for policy validation:

+- `global_policy_tests`
+  - Applies the policies located in the [kyverno-policies Big Bang package repo](https://repo1.dso.mil/platform-one/big-bang/apps/sandbox/kyverno-policies/-/tree/main/chart/templates) against Big Bang packages.

+- `package_policy_tests`
+  - Applies package-specific policies located in the `tests/policy` directory of a Big Bang package repository if it exists.

+&nbsp;